asafshani/terraform-aws-networking/README.md

 ## License

-This project is for  professional demonstration,.
-You are free to adapt it for your own use.
+This project is for  professional demonstration, You are free to adapt it for your own use.